 Comments by Derek McGovern

-Lanza makes a very confident screen debut with this movie.
+Lanza makes a confident screen debut with this movie.
 The scene in which he first appears—some fifteen minutes into the film—is teasingly executed: we hear his voice (singing the Neapolitan classic "Mamma Mia, Che Vo' Sape?") as co-star Kathryn Grayson enters her home, and with her (and the audience’s) interest thus aroused, the camera slowly pans to reveal his handsome presence.
 It's a great moment, helped by the fact that Lanza really does look terrific, especially in comparison with the portly stock tenor (Thomas Gomez) we have been watching only minutes earlier.

 Although Lanza has some formidable theatrical talents to compete with, including Ethel Barrymore, J. Carrol Naish, Jules Munshin and Thomas Gomez (hilarious as the aforementioned portly tenor).
 Keenan Wynn is also on hand as Lanza's amusing buddy, and conductor/pianist José Iturbi plays himself.